Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Ghana's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 31 May 2026.

 1. [1] TechLabari, MTN Ghana continues to dominate, capturing 81% of the data market share, retrieved 31 May 2026.
 MTN Ghana held about 81.29% of mobile data subscriptions in early 2026, ahead of Telecel and AT Ghana.